 you will find saliva dripping out of your baby’s mouth.
 This is normal, however, the persistent Wetness on a baby’s chin, cheek, and neck can cause a drooling rash, which is simply a skin irritation due to the constant wetness.

 if your baby develops a rash, apply a thin layer of petroleum jelly or Aquaphor on the dry areas several times a day for a few days to help. if the rash persists, see your pediatrician.

-itchy blisters, which eventually scab over. it usually starts on the chest, back, and face then include fever, tiredness, and headaches.
+itchy blisters, which eventually scab over. it usually starts on the chest, back, and face then includes fever, tiredness, and headaches.

 symptoms usually last five to seven days. complications of the brain, and bacterial skin infections. the disease is often more severe in adults than in children. symptoms begin 10 to 21 days after exposure to the virus.